 All these themes came together in the political career of Alexander Hamilton.
 Hamilton was a child of divorce born and raised in the British West Indies and when orphaned at age 11 went to work in the office of an import-export merchant on the island of St. Croix.
 By his mid-teens he became the manager of the office while his boss traveled on business.
 He so impressed the local merchants that they sent him to college in New York — just in time for the American Revolution and for Hamilton to organize a company of artillery.
 By the time that Hamilton attended the constitutional convention in Philadelphia in 1787 at age 30 as a delegate from the state of New York he had made himself an expert on the new political technology in everything from warfare to constitutions to central banking and the importance of manufacturing over agriculture.

 As a brilliant young chief of staff to General Washington during the Revolutionary War Hamilton learned first hand about the agony of trying to fight a war without an effective financial system.
-Britain’s power, he wrote in 1781 to Robert Morris, revolutionary Superintendent of Finance, depended more upon its credit than upon its ships and its soldiers.13 Hamilton was a leader in the fight to ratify the US Constitution in 1787, writing most of The Federalist, a sophisticated apology for a strong central government.
+Britain’s power, he wrote in 1781 to Robert Morris, revolutionary Superintendent of Finance, depended more upon its credit than upon its ships and its soldiers.15 Hamilton was a leader in the fight to ratify the US Constitution in 1787, writing most of The Federalist, a sophisticated apology for a strong central government.
 Then he amazed the world with his extraordinary performance as the first Secretary of the Treasury.
 In his “First Report on the Public Credit” he proposed bolstering the strength of the state by issuing bonds to pay off the debts incurred by the Continental Congress and the states during the revolutionary war using revenues funded from federal import tariffs and excise taxes.
 In his “Second Report on the Public Credit” he proposed a central bank modeled on Britain’s Bank of England; he knew how the Bank had helped finance Britain’s rise to world power in the 18th century.
 In his “Report on Manufactures” he proposed a mercantilist program to encourage manufacturing in the United States by tariffs and subsidies.
 All these policies became law one way or another and helped the United States federal government become a preeminent power in the world.

 Hamilton did not, of course, invent his political technology, the application of instrumental reason to revolution and national power.
 He merely copied his system — of central bank, funded debt, stock market, bond market, and banking — from the British, and they had imported Dutch finance a century before with William III and the Glorious Revolution.
 And why not?
 Dutch finance had given the Dutch Republic the financial power to throw off the yoke of Spain; it gave the British the power to fight and win a second Hundred Years War against the French in Europe and build a world empire at the same time.

 The year 1800 was a hinge in human history.
 Humans had developed new technologies of power that transformed the power of government.
 Bureaucracies could penetrate through the shield of traditional social structures and control individual subjects by taxation and conscription.
 Government-controlled finance and credit could influence and often control the entire universe of economic relationships by placing the government’s financial instruments at the center of the economic life of a nation.
 Governments would learn to use all these technologies ruthlessly as the modern state grew to adulthood in the 19th century.
-By the 20th century, government was armed against its people and the world with the triple threat: armed force; bureaucracy and finance; and a movement of political enthusiasts formed into a new ruling class that converted the technology of state power into a secular religion of state supremacy in which political power would dominate both economic activity and the moral universe.
+By the 20th century, government was armed against its people and the world with the triple threat: armed force; bureaucracy and finance; and a movement of political enthusiasts formed into a new ruling class by transforming the mundane technology of state power into an incandescent secular religion of state supremacy in which political power would dominate both economic activity and the moral universe.

-The trouble is that government can’t deliver anything more than force.
+But there was one small problem; it was that government can’t deliver anything more than force.
 It only knows how to say “you must” or “you must not.”
 It cannot conjure businesses into existence or innovations out of the creative minds of inventors.
 It cannot dream dreams and persuade people to join moral movements of reform.
 Armed as it is against its people with overwhelming force, the temptation of force has led governments everywhere to failure and ruin.
 Humans are not mechanical contraptions but social animals.
 Human societies operate not by the equal and opposite force of Newtonian mechanics but the cooperative web of social influence.
 The more that governments have relied upon force to direct and regulate their peoples in the minutiae of social and economic life the less their people have prospered and the more that government’s power project has withered.

 Modern governments need to learn the lesson that capitalism learned in the 19th century.
 Businessmen found that wealth and prosperity comes not from a ruthless application of top-down instrumental reason but by the delegation of powers to others.
-We will now discover how modern business learned, after its early fling with plantation slavery and mass production, that prosperity and growth are the product of cooperation, trust, and lively competition, and not the mere concentration of force.
+We will now discover how modern business learned, after its early fling with plantation slavery and mass production, that prosperity and growth are the product of cooperation, trust, and lively competition, and not the mechanical application of force.

 For modern business began, not with friendly shakes between invisible hands, but with the application of force upon plantation slaves organized upon the gang system.